milwad-dev/laravel-validate/docs/1.x/valid-phone-number.md

 ## ValidPhoneNumber

-If you want to validation phone number, you can use `ValidPhoneNumber` rule:
+If you want to validate the phone number, you can use the `ValidPhoneNumber` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidPhoneNumber;